GabeScott/standard-works-vault/General Conference/2006 April - Our Rising Generation.md

 In an early Book of Mormon time, the members of the Church also gathered near a temple to receive instruction from their prophet and leader.
 Late in his life, King Benjamin called upon fathers to bring their families together, to give them counsel and admonitions.
 From Mosiah we read:

-“And it came to pass that when they came up to the temple, they pitched their tents round about, every man according to his family. ...
+“And it came to pass that when they came up to the temple, they pitched their tents round about, every man according to his family. …

-“...
-Every man having his tent with the door thereof towards the temple, that thereby they might remain in their tents and hear the words which King Benjamin should speak unto them” (Mosiah 2:5–6).
+“… Every man having his tent with the door thereof towards the temple, that thereby they might remain in their tents and hear the words which king Benjamin should speak unto them” ([[Mosiah 2.5|Mosiah 2:5–6]][[Mosiah 2.6|]]).

 I love the imagery of these verses.
 Figuratively speaking, brethren, are the doors of our homes pitched towards the temples we so love?
 Do we attend as often as we can, showing our children through our example the importance of these sacred and special places?